 An NFA Firearms Trust is set up for easier and faster acquisition of NFA firearms.
 They also can be tailored to protect your ability to leave to your family, NFA or Type II firearms.
 Advantages to an NFA Trust are significant.
 The NFA Trust or corporation is a separate legal entity, and is the actual purchaser of the NFA item, and not an individual on the ATF Form 4 (NFA transfer document).
 This maintains a high degree of privacy right off the top.
-In addition, having a NFA Firearms Trust removes the individual requirement of fingerprints and personal photographs.
 Best of all, no CLEO (Chief Law Enforcement Officer) signature is required to “sign off” on your NFA item.
-This is one of the biggest barriers and having a NFA Firearms Trust completely removes this requirement.

 Some other benefits:

 If you unfortunately happen to become incapacitated, the NFA Firearms Trust protects your family or appointed guardian from accidentally violating the NFA laws by coming in contact with NFA firearms.
 A trust protects them, spelling out what they can and cannot do with the firearms.